ruonan54j/search-acme/README.md

 **to run tests:**
 run npm test

+**some searches to try:**
+* "acme": it will have results for all categories
+* "acme dave": it will update more relevant results to the top
+* add tag "new" to a result and search "new": results with tags added can be searched by those tags

 ## Additional features implemented:
  * User interaction with search results
      * pin and unpin posts (pinned post will remain at the top)